 With a total of 1.1 miles of trackage you can model a significant amount of the line should you have a railroad room to use.
 In N Scale you’ll need just over 11 metres.
 In HO scale you’d need 20.3 metres to cover the entire line, but with a focus on either the plant or the yard you could still model a half mile of trackage (the most interesting parts) in the same 11 metres room space.
 Even in US O scale you can get in just a hair under one-third of a mile in the same N Scale room; in O scale 1/3rd of a mile is a lot of room.

 As much as I like to railfan and watch my trains run, when I have to choose between running or switching – I’m going to go for switching.
 Should I have the room I’ll choose to have both; linear run is always a problem for me so switching it usually is.

 Where space is at a premium I’d focus on switching the Kraft plant, and the Inglenook it represents.With a little more space the option would be to model the yard (in a shortened form) and the plant. in this case I’d use the yard as the fiddle yard too.
-Should you be able to devote more space, adding distance between the yard and the plant lead to more bang for your buck.
-That bit of extra length could be used for run in from a fiddle yard however, I’d rather the isolation from the industry, continuing to use the yard as both yard and fiddle yard.
+Should you be able to devote more space, adding distance between the yard and the plant you’ll get more bang for your buck.
+While you could use the extra length for some run in from a fiddle yard, I’d rather have isolation between the yard and the industry continuing to use the yard as both a scenic yard and a fiddle yard.

 The only locomotive on the line is former LUN #16 (s/n 15755, built 1/55, frame # 6351- 1) and now PREX #16.
 Models are available (depending on manufacturer) in: